cbuchner1/CudaMiner/README.txt

 - reduce the thread divergence in the lookup-gap feature by sorting threads by loop trip count (requires a swapping of the thread state in the entire thread block)
+- allow for more optimized Keccak or SHA2 implementations for specific hardware (like Compute 3.5 using the funnel shifter)

 >>> AUTHORS <<<